A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Introduction

 \section{Introduction}

+Today's algorithms reach deep into decisions that guide our lives, from loan approvals to medical treatments to foster care placements.
+Making these high-impact decisions fairly is an effort undergoing public scrutiny.
+In one investigation, \textit{ProPublica} showed that an algorithm operating in the U.S. criminal justice system, COMPAS, discriminated against black defendants by misclassifying them as high-risk at significantly higher rates than white defendants \cite{angwin_julia_machine_2016}.
+On the other hand, it was later revealed that the same algorithm did satisfy a different form of fairness: calibration of scores for both black and white defendants \cite{feller2016computer}.
+This meant that on average, a defendant's score reflected the same risk level regardless of race.

-{ Today's algorithms reach deep into decisions that guide our lives, from loan approvals to medical treatments to foster care placements.
-While they hold the promise of driving social advancements, making them fair has proven to be challenging both in practice and in theory.
-Recent work has shown that even when a dataset is free from bias, an algorithm trained on it will face significant fairness tradeoffs as long as groups represented in the data have different average outcomes \cite{kleinberg_inherent_2016, chouldechova_fair_2017, berk2018fairness, 10.1145/3097983.3098095, 10.1145/3328526.3329621}.
-These fairness impossibility results have underscored the need to target certain criteria of fairness at the expense of others.
+Researchers have sought to explain how a screening algorithm like COMPAS can satisfy one natural notion of fairness but not another, spurring a research agenda to characterize how definitions of algorithmic fairness relate to one another.
+Multiple studies in this literature proved that algorithms face inevitable tradeoffs whenever they predict on groups that have different average outcomes \cite{kleinberg_inherent_2016, chouldechova_fair_2017, berk2018fairness, 10.1145/3097983.3098095, 10.1145/3328526.3329621}.
+These influential ``impossibility results'' have underscored the need for practitioners to target certain fairness criteria at the expense of others.

-In contrast, this paper presents a natural setting in which it is possible to reconcile two important but conflicting notions of fairness: calibration and equal error rates.
-In influential recent work, these two criteria were proven to be mutually incompatible when both are applied to a \textit{risk score} \cite{kleinberg_inherent_2016, pleiss_fairness_2017} and when both are applied to a \textit{classifier} \cite{chouldechova_fair_2017}, suggesting that they may be incompatible altogether \cite{ angwin_julia_bias_2016, corbett-davies_computer_2016}.
+We show that it is in fact possible to reconcile the two notions of fairness that gained influence following the COMPAS investigation: calibration and equal error rates.
+In important previous work, these two criteria were proven to be mutually incompatible when both are applied to a \textit{risk score} \cite{kleinberg_inherent_2016, pleiss_fairness_2017} and when both are applied to a \textit{classifier} \cite{chouldechova_fair_2017}.
+Naturally these findings were interpreted as evidence that calibration and equal error rates are incompatible altogether \cite{angwin_julia_bias_2016}.
+It was therefore speculated that COMPAS's enforcement of score calibration made its error rate imbalances inevitable \cite{chouldechova_fair_2017}.